 But if Leo starts to think that he is getting cured just by eating the bread and not the pills, then he is not intelligent.

 It is ok for a dog to be ignorant but ironically many times we, the intelligent human beings, behave like Leo.
 We tend to take out God (the Pill which cures us) and follow the externals only.
 Let us see how by few examples.

-Therefore the scriptural guidance for someone trying Meditation is to start with focusing on the impersonal form of Lord and slowly as he grows with practice, he should try to focus on beautiful personal form of the Lord.
-Whatever the stage of the meditator be, neophyte- meditating on impersonal a-u-m or an expert - meditating on the beautiful personal form of Lord, he must be having Lord as the object of Meditation.
-But how many of the modern meditation guru or instructors or institutions abide by this philosophy?
-They simply takes out the pills (the Lord) from the bread (process of meditation) and think they will get cured (attain the highest goal).
-They cheat the innocent people.
-If we simply sit for sometime without doing any activity, close our eyes, breath deep, automatically our body and mind tends to feel relaxed and fresh.
+Therefore the scriptural guidance for someone trying Meditation is to start with focusing on the impersonal form of the Lord and slowly as he grows with practice, he should try to focus on the beautiful personal form of the Lord.
+Whatever the stage of the meditator is, neophyte- meditating on impersonal a-u-m or an expert - meditating on the beautiful personal form of Lord, he must be having Lord as the object of Meditation.
+But how many of the modern meditation gurus or instructors or institutions abide by this philosophy?
+They simply take out the pills (the Lord) from the bread (the process of meditation) and think they will get cured (attain the highest goal).
+They cheat innocent people.
+If we simply sit for some time without doing any activity, close our eyes, breathe deep, automatically our body and mind tend to feel relaxed and fresh.
 Due to intake of more oxygen and giving rest to eyes.
 But this is not meditation nor is it the actual goal of meditation.

 But we remove God from the statement and sing songs of glorification for everyone, our parents, children, spouse, country, corrupt leaders, celebrities, sportsmen, our boss, aliens, everyone but not God!!!

 Scriptures say The purpose